fabulous-dev/Fabulous/README.md

 The simplest way to show us your support is by giving the project a star.

-You can also support us by sponsoring us on the GitHub Sponsors program.
+You can also support us by becoming our sponsor on the GitHub Sponsors program.
 This is a fantastic way to support all the efforts going into making Fabulous the best declarative UI framework for dotnet.

 If you need support see Commercial Support section below.